We’ll begin with this definition from an actual respected dictionary:

 Language Theory is concerned with how information and computation are expressed.
 It begins with the question “What is information?” and approaches the question with the hypothesis that any piece of (human-usable) information can be represented as a string of symbols.
 To see why this hypothesis is useful, note these examples:

-Here’s an obvious, but important, point worth stating: strings in a language represent not only numbers and text and complex data structures, but also abstractions of computations known as functions, which produce output information from input information.
+Here’s an obvious, but important, point worth stating: strings in a language represent not only numbers, text, and complex data structures, but also abstractions of computations known as functions, which produce output information from input information.
 Examples:

-In Language Theory, particularly in Programming Language Theory, we study how to express these functions, as well as the data upon which they operate, and the modules, objects, and control structures which house these functions.
+In Language Theory, particularly in Programming Language Theory, we study computation expression, as well as the data upon which they operate, and the modules, objects, and control structures which house these functions.
 We study how syntax definitions can be written to define which strings belong to the language, and how semantic definitions can give meaning to these strings.
 We even study how these languages are used by human beings, something we call pragmatics.
 But how can we actually compute (or “carry out”, or “evaluate”) these functions?
 For that we turn to automata theory.

 In Automata Theory, we build and study formal models of computational devices (i.e., computers).
 Historically, the theory evolved by first examining computing devices through history, then coming up with primitive actions that could capture any kind of computation.